psychemedia/island-storynotes/tyrie/david_tyrie_southsea_quartering.md

 The tale begins some months before.
 A schoolmistress opens her door to the ??sister, cousin of some of her charges.
 The woman appears flustered, nervous even...
 "I... wondered... would you please look after this package for me?

-The schoolmistress digs for the womans name.
+The schoolmistress digs for the woman's name.
 Mrs ??, "Oh, if he should hear you call me that, he would be angry.
 He married me that I would take his name as much as anything...

 TO DO